Laravel-OC/june-presentation/README.md

 Master pages are best used when we want to avoid repetitions in our code.
 We can create a simple default master by creating a layouts folder with a default or master item.
 As your project grows larger, obviously we would want to separate other master files.
-In a sense, they are a defautl template that can be inherited by other sections of content that can then be extended.
+In a sense, they are a default template that can be inherited by other sections of content that can then be extended.

 ```html